 Table 1.
-Data categories stored in European immigration data banks 2
+Data categories stored in European immigration data banks2

-$^2$ The table has been produced in 2022 in collaboration with Christopher Husemann, my PhD student in political geography, University of Münster.
+2 The table has been produced in collaboration with Christopher Husemann, PhD student in political geography, University of Münster.

-The body acts as a trap.
-It transcends the current argumentations about profiling, sorting, or bias based on personal data.
-What we witness is not just the datafication of the body but its function as ID card, debit card, or labour hours registration sheet.
-If the cash machines, IDs, and punched cards were yesterday's technologies, today these features are transferred to the body.
-The body becomes the payment system, the surveillance machine, the border.
-It is integrated into the datafied society's infrastructure.
-It is platformised humanity.
-It is an integral material part of the bordering.
+The body is a trap.
+It is not just about profiling, sorting, or bias based on personal data.
+The body becomes the law, the surveillance machine, the border.
 On the Eastern European borders, heartbeat detectors, thermal-vision cameras, and drones are used to unlawfully return the asylum seekers who manage to pass the border (Popoviciu 2021).
 The border is not a line on the map; it is everywhere (Balibar 2012, 78).
-The border is simultaneously a body on the move and a vehicle to keep out a body that does not belong.
-Consequently, the body/border can efficiently prevent flight since it entraps.
+Border is a body on the move, keeping out a body that does not belong.
+The body/border also prevents flight.
+It entraps.
 When the Taliban got hold of biometric data banks that Western governments, the UN, and the World Bank left behind in 2021, many activists and experts who collaborated with the coalition went into hiding because any border passage would put them in immediate danger of identification (Human Rights Watch 2022).
 They went into indefinite house arrest within the skeleton of their own bodies.

-This notion of corporeal entrapment or embodied surveillance resonates with the new conceptualisation of how we understand space in the era of datafication.
-Coded space is defined as "spaces where software makes a difference to the transduction of spatiality, but the relationship between code and space is not mutually constituted" (Kitchin and Dodge 2011, 18).
-The Digitalisation of border security at airports or the use of digital technologies in the classroom are examples of coded space.
-In all these instances, when technology fails, there are still ways to finish the intended task: if the machine in a fully-automated high-tech airport does not recognise you, there is always an officer who can legitimise the authenticity of your ID.
-However, in the code/space, the existence of space is dependent on the code and vice versa.
-If you are attending an online presentation and the technology fails, that would end your interaction.
-The code/space highlights the dyadic relationship between the two and their co-constructive nature (ibid.).
+The corporeal entrapment or embodied surveillance resonates with the new conceptualisation of how we understand space in the era of datafication.
+If coded space is defined as "spaces where software makes a difference to the transduction of spatiality, but the relationship between code and space is not mutually constituted," code/space is all about the dyadic relationship between the two (Kitchin and Dodge 2011, 18).
+The existence of space is dependent on the code and vice versa.
+It is not about which platform is used to mediate but about whether some spaces would ever exist without the code.
+This is the reason why even fully automated high-tech airports still have border officers in place.
+If the coded space of checking-in fails in the absence of human officers, the border is out of function.
 The dyadic relationship also explains the sense of corporeal entrapment.
 The datafied or coded body still exists, moves, and functions.
 It has a mutual relationship with the data it produces but is not entirely constituted through it.
-We have our virtual profiles in social media platforms or wear smart watches, but as soon as we leave such spaces, we resign to be part of their universe.
-The code/body, however, is born in coconstruction with the code and ceases existence if the code fails.
+The code | body, however, ceases existence if the code fails.
+The Foucauldian corporeal space, constantly subject to governmentality, is becoming a code/space.